AaronRobinsonMSFT/DNNE/readme.md

   * Add the normal triple-slash comments to the exported functions and then set the MSBuild property `GenerateDocumentationFile` to `true` in the project.
 The compiler will generated xml documentation for the exported C# functions and that will be be added to the generated header file.
 * How can I keep my project cross-platform and generate a native binary for other platforms than the one I am currently building on?
   * The managed assembly will remain cross-platform but the native component is difficult to produce due to native tool chain constraints.
 In order to accomplish this on the native side, there would need to exist a C99 tool chain that can target any platform from any other platform.
 For example, the native tool chain could run on Windows but would need to provide a macOS SDK, linux SDK, and produce a macOS `.dylib` (Mach-O image) and/or a linux `.so` (ELF image).
 If such a native tool chain exists, it would be possible.
+* How can I consume the resulting native binary?
+  * There are two primary options: (1) manually load the binary and discover its exports or (2) directly link against the binary.
+Both options are discussed in the [native sample](./sample/native/main.c).

 # Additional References